 Zen practice is about getting in touch with your own values

 …whether those came from a spiritual tradition or another source that you hold close to your heart.
 As we find our way through these uncertain times, we hope you are receiving some comfort in our meditations, podcasts and dharma talks.
 We certainly feel held by being together and sharing our practice with you.

 Becoming a Formal

 Practicing under the guidance of a teacher has been the traditional path for seekers of the Way since the beginning of Zen, in China, more than 1,500 years ago.
 This teacher-student relationship is one of the key aspects of a Zen meditation practice.

 If you wish to make an ongoing commitment to Zen training and enter into a teacher/student relationship with either Sensei Koshin Paley Ellison or Sensei Chodo Robert Campbell, you can become a Formal Zen Student at New York Zen Center for Contemplative Care.

 Zen Student FAQ

 Entering into the teacher/student relationship is a serious commitment and should be given careful consideration and discernment.
 The student-teacher relationship is an entrustment through the lineage to maintain the forms, the rituals, and the Three Treasures for generations to come.

 Deep personal reflection is encouraged.

 The teacher/student relationship at the Zen Center is a spiritual friend model.
 Spiritual friendship is the practice itself; we give and we receive.
 It is an intimate relationship that can last a lifetime.

 Attend Monday, Wednesday and/or Sunday morning practice regularly.
-Two Half Day Sits are also recommended.
+Two Half Day Sits are also required.

-Attend a four day or week-long intensive silent meditation retreat(sesshin).
+Attend an in person four day or week-long intensive silent meditation retreat(sesshin).